The historic palace on Dam Square, where bourgeois Amsterdam meets Anantara's Asian luxury.

 Architecture and interiors

 The building dates from 1866, built by Polish entrepreneur Adolf Wilhelm Krasnapolsky who gave the hotel his name.
 Neoclassical façade over five storeys, with the famous glass Wintergarden added in 1879, now a listed historic monument.
-Renovated interiors that respect the original volumes: high ceilings, oak parquet, mouldings, while integrating Anantara's contemporary design.
+Renovated interiors that respect the original volumes: high ceilings, oak parquet, mouldings, while integrating contemporary Anantara design.
 The scale remains that of a grand 19th-century hotel, with 451 rooms spread across several wings.

 At the table